mlswg/mls-architecture/draft-ietf-mls-architecture.md

 ## Key Storage and Retrieval

 Upon joining the system, each client stores its initial cryptographic key material with the Delivery Service.
+Clients then continue adding new (and removing old) initial keying material on a regular basis.
 This key material, called a KeyPackage, advertises the functional abilities of the client such as supported protocol versions, supported extensions, and the following cryptographic information: